Tashaun Gipson: 2013

-During the off-season, the Cleveland Browns saw the departures of Usama Young via free agency and Eric Hagg after he was released.
+During the offseason, the Browns saw the departures of Usama Young via free agency and Eric Hagg after he was released.
 Defensive coordinator Ray Horton had Gipson compete against Johnson Bademosi for the starting role at free safety.
-The Browns' new head coach Rob Chudzinski named him the starting free safety to begin the season and paired him with strong safety T. J. Ward.
+New head coach Rob Chudzinski named Gipson the starting free safety to begin the season and paired him with strong safety T. J. Ward.

 Gipson started in the season-opening 23–10 loss to the Miami Dolphins and recorded three solo tackles, a pass deflection, and an interception.
 In the next game against the Ravens, he had a team-high nine tackles (tied with Buster Skrine) during the 14–6 road loss.

 During a Week 6 31–17 loss to the Detroit Lions, Gipson recorded seven tackles, a pass deflection, and an interception.
 In the next game against the Green Bay Packers, he had nine tackles and a pass deflection during the 31–13 road loss.
 The following week against the Chiefs, Gipson collected a season-high nine solo tackles in the 23–17 road loss.

 During a Week 15 38–31 loss to the Chicago Bears, Gipson recorded eight combined tackles, two pass deflections, two interceptions, and returned an interception off a pass by Jay Cutler for a 44-yard touchdown.
 The pick-six came in the second quarter and marked Gipson's first NFL touchdown.
 In the regular-season finale against the Steelers, he had six tackles, a pass deflection, and an interception during the 20–7 road loss.

-Gipson finished his second professional season with 95 tackles, 12 pass deflections, five interceptions, and a pick-six.
+Gipson finished his second professional season with 95 combined tackles (63 solo), 12 pass deflections, five interceptions, and a pick-six in 16 games and 15 starts.